jasp-stats/jaspTTests/inst/help/ttestonesample.md

 - Descriptives: Sample size, sample mean, sample standard deviation, standard error of the mean for each measure.
 - Descriptive plots: Displays the sample mean and the confidence interval.
   - Confidence interval: Coverage of the confidence intervals in percentages.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.
+- Raincloud plots: Displays the individual cases, box plot, and density.
+  - Horizontal display: Changes the orientation of the raincloud plot so that the x-axis represents the dependent variable.
 - Vovk-Sellke Maximum *p*-Ratio: The bound 1/(-e *p* log(*p*)) is derived from the shape of the *p*-value distribution.
 Under the null hypothesis (H<sub>0</sub>) it is uniform(0,1), and under the alternative (H<sub>1</sub>) it is decreasing in *p*, e.g., a beta(&#945;, 1) distribution, where 0 < &#945; < 1.
 The Vovk-Sellke MPR is obtained by choosing the shape &#945; of the distribution under H<sub>1</sub> such that the obtained *p*-value is *maximally diagnostic*.
 The value is then the ratio of the densities at point *p* under H<sub>0</sub> and H<sub>1</sub>.
 For example, if the two-sided *p*-value equals .05, the Vovk-Sellke MPR equals 2.46, indicating that this *p*-value is at most 2.46 times more likely to occur under H<sub>1</sub> than under H<sub>0</sub>.

 #### Missing Values